quicwg/multipath/draft-ietf-quic-multipath.md

 ## Connection ID Changes and NAT Rebindings

-{{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses for to another available one at any time during the connection.
+{{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the Connection ID it uses for to another available one at any time during the connection.
 As such a sole change of the Connection ID without any change in the address does not indicate a path change and the endpoint will keep the same congestion control and RTT measurement state.